-5 Common Culprits in Residential Electrical Fires Everyone Needs to Be Aware of
+5 Common Culprits in Residential Electrical Fires and How to Prevent Them

 Power and extension cords that are pinched, pierced, bent or otherwise damaged do not look very threatening, but the truth is, they are serious fire and shock hazards.